ci4rail/docs/docs/_includes/content/io4edge/binaryiotypea/detailed-description.md

 #### Connect to the binary I/O function

-To access the Binary I/Os, create a *Client* `c`.
+To access the binary I/Os, create a *Client* and save it to the variable `c`.
 Pass as address either a service address or an ip address with port.
 Examples:
 * As a service address: `S101-IUO01-USB-EXT-1-binaryIoTypeA`
 * As a IP/Port: `192.168.201.1:10000`